 N groups for gallbladder cancer

-NX: Regional (nearby) lymph nodes cannot be assessed.
+NX: Nearby (regional) lymph nodes cannot be assessed.

-N0: The cancer has not spread to regional lymph nodes.
+N0: The cancer has not spread to nearby lymph nodes.

 N1: The cancer has spread to lymph nodes near the gallbladder, such as those along the cystic duct, common bile duct, hepatic artery, and portal vein.

-N2: The cancer has spread lymph nodes in the abdomen that are further away from the gallbladder, such as the lymph nodes lying along the aorta (periaortic), the vena cava (pericaval), the superior mesenteric artery, and the celiac artery.
+N2: The cancer has spread to lymph nodes in the abdomen that are farther away from the gallbladder, such as the lymph nodes along the aorta (periaortic), the vena cava (pericaval), the superior mesenteric artery, and the celiac artery.

 M groups for gallbladder cancer

 M0: The cancer has not spread to tissues or organs far away from the gallbladder.

 M1: The cancer has spread to tissues or organs far away from the gallbladder.

 Once the T, N, and M categories have been determined, this information is combined in a process called stage grouping.
 The stage is expressed as stage 0 (the least advanced) or as Roman numerals up to stage IV (the most advanced).
 Some stages are subdivided with letters.